forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 ---

-## Assign Front Matter Templates
+## Assign Front Matter Templates to Sections  👈👆👉

-Until now everytime you created new content you would have to choose from a long list of Front Matter Templates.
+Until now every time you created new content you would have to choose from a long list of Front Matter Templates.
 That wasn't ideal and bogged content editors down.

 Now you can assign one or more Front Matter Templates for a specific content type and only expose them for that type of content.
 You can even provide them in an order you specify.